MTlyx/CTF-Writeups/PWNME-2023/crypto/Just a XOR/README.md

 The goal will be to find the SECRET variable in the main python script

-A huge information : we know the variable is beetween 0 and 0x2600 and there is 16 letters like this
+A huge piece of information : we know the variable is between 0 and 0x2600 and there are 16 letters like this

 ```python
 random.randint(0,0x2600)) for i in range(16)
 ```

-So we are going to try XORING each number for each characters (if the letters isn't a `*`) in the intercepted message and compare it to the message encrypted
+So we are going to try XORING each number for each character (if the letters isn't a `*`) in the intercepted message and compare it to the encrypted message.

 And then save the XOR key in a variable in the good position

-Don't forget to put %16 in your loop because the main code reuse the SECRET variable :
+Don't forget to put %16 in your loop because the main code reuses the SECRET variable :

 ```python
 cycle(SECRET)